Skip to content

 }

-• callback – The function to call at event completion used to send the updated message and context back to the XO Platform.
+• callback – The function to call at event completion used to send the updated message and context back to the Platform.

 Examples: In the following example for the on_webhook event, two hotel names are returned as results as a response to user input.